dustinhartje/dhtrader/Apex_Live_Trade_Observations.md

 G/L of: -28.10
 Drawdown change: -28.10
-got open of candle, initially went into green 2 ticks then flipped red DONE short close at loss after some green
+got open of candle, initially went into green 2 ticks then flipped red short close at loss after some green
 --------------------------------------------------------------------
 Drawdown distance before: 1807.68
 Acct balance before: 245534.33